-Under the arrangement, the government will see the up-grading of the equipment at Gubi dam, especially the power generating plants, as well as provision of 50 kilometres of pipeline to replace the old ones.
+Under the arrangement, the government will see the upgrading of the equipment at Gubi dam, especially the power generating plants, as well as the provision of 50 kilometers of pipeline to replace the old ones.

 The State Commissioner of Water Resources, Dr. Bappah Azare told the media in Bauchi that the State Executive Council had ratified the agreement and the multi-million World Bank fund would flow into the state next month.